ContentSquare/chproxy/README.md

 There is also `heartbeat_interval` which is just checking all nodes for availability.
 If node is unavailable it will be excluded from the list until connection will be restored.
 Such behavior must help to reduce number of unsuccessful requests in case of network lags.

 If some of proxied queries through cluster will run out of `max_execution_time` limit, proxy will try to kill them.
-But this is possible only if `cluster` configured with [kill_query_user](https://github.com/Vertamedia/chproxy/blob/master/config#kill_query_user_config)
+Proxy will try to kill such queries as user `default` by default.
+But it is possible to reconfigure this property at section [kill_query_user](https://github.com/Vertamedia/chproxy/blob/master/config#kill_query_user_config)

 If `cluster`'s [users](https://github.com/Vertamedia/chproxy/blob/master/config#cluster_user_config) are not specified, it means that there is only a "default" user with no limits.